-All students requesting to be considered for re-enrollment must follow the policies and procedures listed below:
+All students requesting to be considered for re-admittance must follow the policies and procedures listed below:

-- To be considered for re-enrollment student must follow all guidelines depicted in the reenrollment application packet (Form IIC\552), which includes submitting the application request along with an essay, and a check for \$50.00.
-Approval for re-enrollment is determined by IIC's Appeal Committee. - 2.
-Upon approval for re-enrollment by IIC's Appeal Committee the student wishing to reenroll must fulfill the financial responsibility of the prior enrollment based on the withdrawal and settlement policy. - 3.
-If a student re-enrolls prior to 180 calendar days from their last day attended (LDA), they must pay any overtime charges that have accumulated up until their LDA (if applicable), prior to commencing classes.
-This is calculated by subtracting the student's makeup hours by the absent hours and comparing it to the 15% extra time given to students in the enrollment agreement.
+- To be considered for re-enrollment student must follow all guidelines depicted in the reenrollment application packet (Form IIC_552), which includes submitting the application request along with an essay, and a check for \$50.00.
+Approval for re-enrollment is determined by IIC's Advising Counsel. - 2.
+Upon approval for re-enrollment by IIC's Advising counsel the student wishing to re-enroll must fulfill his/her financial responsibility of the prior enrollment based on the withdrawal and settlement policy. - 3.
+If a student re-enrolls prior to 180 calendar days from their last day attended (LDA), he/she must pay any overtime charges that have accumulated up until their LDA (if applicable), prior to commencing classes.
+This is calculated by subtracting the students makeup hours by the absent hours and comparing it to the 15% extra time given to students in the enrollment agreement.
 Note that Title IV does not cover overtime charges.
 When payment is made on the overtime, the student will complete an enrollment agreement with a new start/end date and will be given a new 15% overtime buffer.

-If a student re-enrolls after 180 calendar days from their LDA, the student will be treated as a transfer student and will be charged the current hourly tuition rate for the hours needed to graduate.
+If a student re-enrolls after 180 calendar days from their LDA, he/she will be treated as a transfer student and will be charged the current hourly tuition rate for the hours needed to graduate.

 - 4. The student must submit a \$150.00 re-registration fee. - 5.
-An appointment must be made with the DOE and/or School Dean to evaluate if credit will be given for student's previous test scores and practical assignments. - 6.
+An appointment must be made with the Dean of Students and Director of Education to evaluate if credit will be given for student's previous test scores and practical assignments. - 6.
 An appointment must also be made to make acceptable payment arrangements.

-All of the above must be completed and is to be submitted to the School Dean for approval.
-The re-admittance process may take approximately 2 to 4 weeks; student will be notified by mail.
+All of the above must be completed and is to be submitted to the Dean of Students for approval.
+The re-admittance process may take approximately 4 to 6 weeks; student will be notified by mail.
+Space is limited.
 Re-admittance will only be accepted when space is available.
 New students are granted priority.